BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/spring-meetings.md

 ## Spring meetings of the British Crystallographic Association

 The annual Spring Meeting of the BCA brings together all four subject groups and the Early Stage Crystallographers Group for a two-day conference in the UK.
-The Spring Meeting feature a wide range of crystallography talks, including various prize lectures and the BCA annual general meeting, to which all members are invited.
+The Spring Meeting will feature a wide range of crystallography talks, including various prize lectures and the BCA annual general meeting, to which all members are invited.

 ### Next meeting